Accessing CRICBristol facilities for your research

 This can either be a short document that briefly describes the proposed study, together with all resource implications, equipment time requested, core staff needed, etc, or a longer document containing more detailed information about your study.
 Each applicant should choose the appropriate document to submit based on their project planning progress.
 The document to be submitted can be prepared with the help of the projects assigned MRISA, if required.

 For requests seeking permission for pilot rate funding the proposal must detail future grant applications and publications that the pilot is likely to generate.

-The initial project request form (Office document, 761kB), or the full project specification form (Office document, 788kB) should be submitted to email@example.com
+The Initial project request form (Office document, 41kB), or the full project specification form (Office document, 788kB) should be submitted to firstname.lastname@example.org

 Obtaining approval from relevant organisations